tacatac/archnosh/README.md

     This will provide some shim systemd binaries and libraries.

+From there you should have a working udev and some systemd shims which should allow installing most packages without too much trouble.

+Other device manager run-packages are provided: vdev, busybox-mdev and suckless-mdev.
+You will probably need to account for Archlinux's rather heavy systemd/udev integration with various other system packages in order to use them.

 ##### virtual terminals

 Rather than kernel virtual terminals, [user-space virtual terminals](https://jdebp.eu/Softwares/nosh/user-vt-screenshots.html) may be used by installing `nosh-run-user-vt`.

 The `nosh-execline-shims` package is necessary if you do not have [execline](https://skarnet.org/software/execline/) available.

 ##### base

 `nosh-run-debian-server-base` has currently not been renamed...

 It provides essential presets for booting your system.
 A more featureful `nosh-run-debian-desktop-base` is also available.

+##### Non-root Xorg

+Since we are not using systemd's `logind`, starting X as an unpriviledged user requires adding that user to the "input" and "video" groups.

+See [https://wiki.gentoo.org/wiki/Non_root_Xorg](https://wiki.gentoo.org/wiki/Non_root_Xorg) for further details.

 ##### shims